Sky1sBloo/Wealth-Wizard/README.md

 ## Testing
 **Running with different date**
-Open the Testsing/TestDate.bat and enter the needed values.
+Open the Testing/TestDate.bat and enter the needed values.
-Alternatively, you can pass arguments with: `-setdate year month day`
+Alternatively, you can pass arguments with: `-setdate [year] [month] [day]`

 ## Contributioons